Step 5: How to create a portfolio website that impresses hiring managers

 What do I do with a contact form?

 Great question.
-First, you want to capture these pieces of information in every form:
+First, you want to capture these pieces of information in every form when you create a portfolio website:

 First and last name